pypa/hatch/docs/how-to/environment/lockfiles.md

 ]
 ```

-Or enable it for all environments at once with the global [`lock-envs`](../../config/environment/overview.md#lock-envs) setting:
+Or enable it globally for all environments with the [`lock-envs`](../../config/environment/overview.md#lock-envs) setting:

 ```toml config-example
 [tool.hatch]
 lock-envs = true
 ```

-Individual environments can opt out of the global setting:
+Individual environments can opt out:

 ```toml config-example
 [tool.hatch]